Jaehoon-Sung/jaehoon-sung-mysql-masterbook/README.md

 Unfortunately, this `2NF` has a "disadvantage", which is already discussed above in Part 3-0!
 Now, we cannot see how much each member should pay by looking at the `Table 1` only!
 We must look at both tables together.
 (That is why some **non**-relational databases do not use normal forms!)
 To help our SQL DBMS find how much each member should pay in 2NF tables, we must use `JOIN` syntax!
 Are you getting understood the need for `JOIN` syntax? :slightly_smiling_face: `JOIN` will help us generate some meaningful results from two or more tables!

-### Partial Dependancy : revisit 2NF with a more computer-scientific knowledge!
+### Partial Dependency : revisit 2NF with a more computer-scientific knowledge!

-The process of making 2NF tables (making a course info table to store course-fee separately) is viewed as the process of removing **`Partial Dependancy`**.
-To know the meaning of `partial dependancy`, we need to review the concepts of `PRIMARY KEY`, and `COMPOSITE PRIMARY KEY`!
+The process of making 2NF tables (making a course info table to store course-fee separately) is viewed as the process of removing **`Partial Dependency`**.
+To know the meaning of `partial dependency`, we need to review the concepts of `PRIMARY KEY`, and `COMPOSITE PRIMARY KEY`!

 We learned that `PRIMARY KEY` is an unique key to distinguish each row data.
 In addition, I gave a **SPOILER ALERT** that we would learn about `COMPOSITE PRIMARY KEY`! `COMPOSITE PRIMARY KEY` is a `PRIMARY KEY` composed of two or more columns.
 In other words, if any combination of columns in the table to distinguish each row data exists, that combination is called `COMPOSITE PRIMARY KEY`.
 Let's revisit the table we already saw above.